felix-hilden/sphinx-codeautolink/docs/src/examples.rst

       lib.Knight()

 Skipping is supported for single blocks, sections and entire files.
-See :ref:`reference` for more information on the exact behavior and options.
+See :rst:dir:`autolink-skip` for more information and options.

 Autodoc integration
 -------------------